Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Molecular and atomic gas

-Furthermore, from the CO results reported for these four sources in Table~\ref{tab:COmultiple_pointings}, we see that the bulk of the CO emission generally comes from the central regions of the galaxies, consistently with the declining disc profile adopted for the CO flux extrapolation.
-This consistency is also seen in velocity: our observations show that the galaxy centers have a larger velocity dispersion than the outskirts, in fact the closer to the center, the steeper the profile \citep[e.g.,][]{Salome2015}.
-NGC~5985 may be an exception, since off-center pointings are associated with a large amount of CO, comparable to that observed from the center, but still with lower FWHM.
-This may be due to the fact that off-center pointings specifically targeted clumpy star forming regions in the spiral arms, as it is tentatively suggested by visual inspection of the galaxy (Fig.~\ref{fig:COmultiple_pointings}).
+{ The flux observed in the central beam is often higher than the fluxes from each of the off-center pointings (see Table~\ref{tab:COmultiple_pointings}).
+This result is} consistent with the declining disk profile adopted for the CO flux extrapolation.
+NGC~5985 may be an exception, because off-center pointings are associated with a large amount of CO, comparable to that observed from the center.
+This may be due to the fact that off-center pointings specifically targeted clumpy star forming regions in the spiral arms, as it is tentatively suggested by visual inspection of the galaxy (Fig.~\ref{fig:COmultiple_pointings}). { Our observations also show that the emission from the galaxy centers has a larger velocity dispersion than that from the outskirts.
+For the central beam, the velocity gradient is high, as the gravitational potential is deep, while in the outer parts the velocity gradient is lower, which results in a narrower spectrum than for the central regions.}

-\subsection{Excitation Ratios}
+\subsection{Excitation ratios}

-Excitation ratios $r_{21}$, or their upper limits, have been estimated for 147 out of 245 sources (i.e., 60\%).
-They are all detected in CO(1$\rightarrow$0) and have detections (141) or upper limits (6) in CO(2$\rightarrow$1).
-We set 3$\sigma$ upper limits to the latter six sources, namely, NGC~3245, NGC~5346, PGC~028169, UGC~08318, UGC~09556, and UGC~09661.
-For NGC~4151, NGC~4414, and NGC~4559 the CO fluxes reported in Table~\ref{tab:CO_properties_literature} imply low values of $r_{21}\simeq0.01-0.02$.
-Such low values are ultimately due to the fact that, at a fixed galaxy, CO fluxes are associated with observations done with different telescopes and observational strategies.
-The corresponding excitation ratios are thus very uncertain and we conservatively preferred {\it a posteriori} not to report any $r_{21}$ for the three galaxies.
+We estimated excitation ratios $r_{21}$, or their upper limits, for 147 out of 245 sources (i.e., 60\%).
+They are all detected in CO(1$\rightarrow$0) and have detections{ (132)} or upper limits { (15)} in CO(2$\rightarrow$1).
+We set 3$\sigma$ upper limits to the latter { 15 sources, as reported in Tables~\ref{tab:CO_properties_literature} and \ref{tab:CO_properties_IRAM30m}.} For NGC~4151, NGC~4414, and NGC~4559, the CO fluxes reported in Table~\ref{tab:CO_properties_literature} imply low values of $r_{21}\simeq0.01-0.02$.
+Such low excitation ratios{ for each of the three galaxies are possibly due to the fact that CO fluxes are associated with old observations \citep{Sage1993,Braine1993,Young1995}} made with different telescopes and observational strategies { (i.e., single or multiple pointings)}.
+The corresponding excitation ratios are therefore very uncertain and we conservatively preferred {a posteriori} not to report any $r_{21}$ for the three galaxies.